laibaikram/weather-app/README.md

-Certainly!
-Here's an example of a README guide for the weather app:

 # Weather App

 The Weather App is a simple Python application that provides current weather information for a given city.
 It utilizes the OpenWeatherMap API to retrieve weather data and displays it in a graphical user interface (GUI) using the Tkinter library.